bigbearstudios/bbservices-ruby/README.md

 All extensions can be included into a service via `include`.
 See below for examples of the extensions:

 #### WithParams

+WIP as of v4.0.0 when the entire BBServices architecture got refactored

 <!-- ``` ruby
 #Called with: